Incrediblez7/XENGPUMiner/README.md

-# XENBlocks GPU Miner
+# XENBlocks GPU Proxied Miner

-XENBlocks GPU Miner is a high-performance GPU mining software developed for XENBlocks Blockchain.
+XENBlocks GPU Proxied Miner is a high-performance GPU mining software developed for XENBlocks Blockchain.
 It supports both CUDA and OpenCL, enabling it to run on various GPU architectures.
+It allows miners to submit PoW keys to a specific proxy, which can be useful to redirect mining rewards to specific recipient.

 ## Origin & Enhancements

-This project is a fork of the original [XENMiner](https://github.com/jacklevin74/xenminer), a CPU miner developed by jacklevin74.
-We are thankful to jacklevin74 and all contributors to the original project for laying the groundwork.
+This project is a fork of the original [XENGPUMiner](https://github.com/shanhaicoder/XENGPUMiner) by shanhaicoder, which is a fork of [XENMiner](https://github.com/jacklevin74/xenminer), a CPU miner developed by jacklevin74.
+We are thankful to both shanhaicoder , jacklevin74 and all contributors to the original project for laying the groundwork.

 ### Enhancements:
 - **GPU Mining Support**: This version provides support for GPU mining using either CUDA or OpenCL, enabling efficient mining on various GPU architectures.
-- **Dual Mining Mode**: Users can easily switch between CPU and GPU mining based on their preferences and hardware capabilities, allowing for flexible deployment.
+- **Proxy Support**: Miners will be submitting blocks to a proxy, enabling quick recipient change on the proxy side.

 ## Important Warning